Cash, Cards, & Currency Abroad

 At home, spending becomes automatic.

-how often you tap your card, how much things cost, or what money even physically feels like anymore.
+You stop thinking about how often you tap your card, what things cost, or what money even physically feels like anymore.

 Different currency.